...last month, when an armed individual stormed the headquarters of Ichor tech giant Telos Industrial, sparking renewed debate over implant safety.

 In half an hour, he’d have an Ichor.

-Keshi was nine when the Ichor was released to the public, and, like any kid, couldn’t wait to turn 20.
+Keshi was nine when the Neuro Net came online, and, like any kid, couldn’t wait to turn 20.

-Keshi remembered watching a late night news special with his mom about people who had opted out of society, spending most of their time inside the Neural Net.
-One girl said that it allowed her to transform into her true self, which made it realer than real life.
+He remembered watching a late night special with his mom about people who had opted out of society, spending all their time on the Neuro Net.
+One girl said that it allowed her to transform into her “true self.”
 Even if she couldn’t taste the cake she was eating.

-And yet, for others, the boundary lines of the self began to disappear entirely.
+For some, however, the boundary lines of the self began to disappear completely.

-People could now connect with their favorite celebrities and online personalities in new dimensions.
-“Lifestreams” had become common—full sensory broadcasts that allowed viewers to become the person streaming—at least, until the stream ended, and they had to return to being themselves once more.
+“Lifestreams” had become common.
+Full sensory broadcasts that allowed viewers to fully inhabit the person streaming.
+At least, until it ended, and they had to go back to their own bodies.

-Telos later changed the slogan to “Endless possibilities await.”
-But that initial promise—becoming someone else—is what drew Keshi and many others in.
+Telos later changed its slogan to “Endless possibilities await.”
+But it was that initial promise—becoming someone else—that defined the Ichor.

-For so long, that was all he wanted.
-To escape his own life.
+For so long, that was all Keshi wanted.
 Especially after Runa disappeared.
-Even more so after his mom got sick.
+Even more so when his mom got sick.

 DANGER: ELEVATOR DAMAGED - OUT OF SERVICE

-He turned to Keshi and smiled with that same look—his eyes squeezed cheerfully shut.
-Keshi wondered how he could see where he was going.
+He turned to Keshi and smiled with that same look, his eyes squeezed cheerfully shut.

 “We use the same surgical bot as the licensed clinics, if that’s any comfort.”